 The stress test has been quite unpopular so the federal government has rolled out several new changes to make it easier to buy a home.

 They are now offering a first time buyer’s credit of $5000, an increase in withdrawals from your RRSP to $35,000, and a new shared equity mortgage program from CMHC that rolled out in September of 2019.
-If you’re looking for mortgage info or help, my friend Gary Brown would be glad to help you out.
+If you’re looking for mortgage info or help please reach out.